-Figure 4: Influenza Vaccine Coverage among Healthcare Personnel Conclusion While patient coverage estimates differ depending on the data source used, the IIAS vaccine coverage report shows a decrease in the 2013-2014 season; the RPMS influenza vaccine coverage reports shows a slight increase in coverage.
+Figure 4: Influenza Vaccine Coverage among Healthcare Personnel Conclusion While patient coverage estimates differ depending on the data source used, the IIAS vaccine coverage report shows no difference in coverage since the 2014-2015 season; the RPMS influenza vaccine coverage reports shows a slight decrease in coverage.
 For the last 3 seasons just over one third of the active patients seen at an I/T/U facility received an influenza vaccine, indicating that more needs to be done to promote and support vaccination efforts in I/T/U settings.
 While regional variation in coverage levels may be attributed in part to different vaccination strategies employed in different Areas, differences in AI/AN population size and relative proximity to an I/T/U facility likely play a role.
 In addition, missing data in the RPMS system, particularly in those IHS Areas with large urban populations with other sources of care, likely contributes to an underestimate of true coverage.
-Although encouraging that coverage estimates for HCP increased compared to previous years, the increase was modest and coverage appears to be plateauing.
+HCP vaccination rates decreased, and appear to have plateaued over the last several years. .
 Establishing a comprehensive agency-wide policy on employee vaccination may help to lay the foundation for additional action.
 Appendix A - METHODS IHS Influenza Awareness System For patients, national influenza vaccine coverage is monitored weekly throughout the influenza season using the IHS Influenza Awareness System (IIAS).
 Data are based on vaccine doses administered and recorded in the RPMS system, and are limited to active clinical patients, defined as patients who have had at least 2 visits in the last 3 years.
-For the 2013-2014 season the IIAS captured data on 1.1 million active clinical patients from 366 of 690 (53%) total exporting facilities.
+For the 2014-2015 season the IIAS captured data on 1.1 million active clinical patients from 366 total exporting facilities.
 Exporting facilities defined by the IIAS include Alaska Village Clinics, Health Centers, Health Locations, Health Stations and Hospitals.
 RPMS Influenza Vaccine Coverage Report Reports on patient influenza vaccine coverage generated using the RPMS influenza vaccine coverage report are collected from each facility on Dec.
-31st and March 31st and compiled at the national and IHS Area levels.
+31st and March 31^{,st} and compiled at the national and IHS Area levels.
 The RPMS influenza vaccine coverage report is based on vaccine doses administered and recorded in the RPMS system, and is limited to active clinical patients, defined as patients who have had at least 2 visits in the last 3 years.
-RPMS influenza vaccine coverage reports were collected from 183 facilities, representing 831,924 active clinical patients.
-Health Care Personnel Influenza Vaccine Coverage Reports This year IHS adopted the National Quality Forum (NQF) Healthcare Personnel influenza vaccination measure and reporting process.
-For this initiative, Healthcare Personnel (HCP) are defined as any IHS, Tribal or other employee who has been physically present in an IHS, tribal or Urban Indian (I/T/U) healthcare facility for at least 1 working day between October 1 and March 31, regardless of their contact with patients.
+RPMS influenza vaccine coverage reports were collected from 163 facilities, representing 782,536 active clinical patients.
+Health Care Personnel Influenza Vaccine Coverage Reports IHS adopted the National Quality Forum (NQF) Healthcare Personnel influenza vaccination measure..
+Healthcare Personnel (HCP) are defined as any IHS, Tribal or other employee who has been physically present in an IHS, tribal or Urban Indian (I/T/U) healthcare facility for at least 1 working day between October 1 and March 31, regardless of their contact with patients.
 Because data for HCP are not usually captured in the RPMS patient database, tracking of influenza vaccine among HCP is done either manually or using other software products sites may have in place.
-For HCP, influenza doses administered either at the facility or elsewhere were counted as "vaccinated"; information on refusals and medical contraindications was also collected.
+For HCP, influenza doses administered either at the facility or elsewhere were counted as "vaccinated"; data on refusals and medical contraindications were also collected.
 In 2009, there were approximately 38,000 people employed in the I/T/U system, though not all of them worked in healthcare facilities.
-For the 2013-2014 influenza season HCP data were collected from 159 facilities on 32,691 HCP.
+For the 2014-2015 influenza season HCP data were collected from 143 facilities on 31,033 HCP.
 Limitations While existing data are helpful in providing an overall picture of influenza vaccine coverage and can be useful for monitoring trends over time, there are limitations.
 Not all sites participate in reporting, and patient data are not de-duplicated between facilities which can lead to an underestimate of coverage.